EstherRobotics/turtlebot3_color_detection_cpp/README.md

 ## 🔍 Overview

-This repository contains a ROS application that uses c++ and OpenCV to detect a specific color in the scene and move the TurtleBot3 Waffle towards the color target.
+This repository contains a ROS application that uses C++ and OpenCV to detect a specific color in the scene and move the TurtleBot3 Waffle towards the color target.

 > [!NOTE]
 >This is one of the exercises I use to introduce Computer Vision with ROS to students.